Subscribe to Our Newsletter

 Juneteenth, Mass Incarceration, and the Death Penalty in North Carolina

 Juneteenth focuses our attention and joy on Black and Brown people and calls on everyone to embrace the wisdom of people most affected by systemic injustice.
-If you’re asking yourself (or me) what Juneteenth has to do with ending the death penalty here in North Carolina, this essay is for you.
-I write this as a helping hand, an invitation, a friendly chat over coffee to remind us that “injustice anywhere is a threat to justice everywhere.”
+If you’re asking yourself what Juneteenth has to do with ending the death penalty here in North Carolina, this essay is for you.
+After all, “injustice anywhere is a threat to justice everywhere.”

 What is Juneteenth?